 CU Denver's NCMF Study ISIS Terrorist Videos for Clues

 September 2, 2014

 CU Denver's National Center for Media Forensics (NCMF) has been analyzing footage from the latest horrific ISIS execution video to gain insight on the sophistication of the filming of the act itself.
 NCMF Director Catalin Grigoras and Associate Director Jeff Smith are searching for clues on how the terrorists create the film, the identity of the perpetrator, where the terrorists might have appropriated the equipment, and any edits of the film.
 For more information from on the ongoing work of the NCMF and researcher's findings collected from the two ISIS videos please visit:

 Manhunt Underway for Marathon Bombing Suspects Brooke Rogers, News 4 interviews Jeff Smith.

-Jeff Smith on CNN's Erin Burnett News Hour CNN and again on News 4.
+Jeff Smith on CNN's Erin Burnett News Hour CNN.

 Colorado Media Forensics Expert Shares Insight On Boston Investigation Colorado News 4

 Jeff Smith from CAM’s National Center on Media Forensics comments on the video and cell phone tracking of the suspects in the Boston Marathon Explosion.

 American Academy of Forensic Sciences 2013 Annual Meeting